Witnessing Quantum Entanglement Using Resonant Inelastic X-ray Scattering: Designing RIXS as an Entanglement Witness

 \textit{Quantum Fisher information:} The quantum Fisher information (QFI) provides a way to connect bounds on the multipartite entanglement with spectroscopic probes that can be measured experimentally.
 The QFI, $F_Q(\rho,\hat{A})$, governs the sensitivity of the quantum density matrix $\rho$ to unitary rotations $U^\dagger\rho U$, $U=e^{\mathrm{i}\theta\hat{A}}$, defined in terms of a Hermitian operator $\hat{A}$ \cite{metrology2,pezze2014quantum}.
 The variance by which the parameter $\theta$ can be determined by a single measurement is given by $(\Delta\theta)^2 \geq F_Q(\rho,\hat{A})^{-1}$.

 The QFI is expressible in terms of the response function relative to the operator $\hat{A}$, the key observation of Ref.~\cite{hauke2016}:

-where $\chi''_{AA}(\omega)$ is the imaginary part of the retarded correlation function
+where $\chi''_{\hat{A}\hat{A}}(\omega)$ is the imaginary part of the retarded correlation function

-It has been shown that if the QFI exceeds a certain bound \cite{PhysRevA.85.022321,PhysRevLett.102.100401,PhysRevA.85.022322,doi:10.1126/science.1250147}, the state is guaranteed to have a certain level of multipartite entanglement.
+It has been shown that if the QFI exceeds a certain bound \cite{QFIMPE1,PhysRevLett.102.100401,PhysRevA.85.022322,doi:10.1126/science.1250147}, the state is guaranteed to have a certain level of multipartite entanglement.
 In metrological terms, this means that the presence of multipartite entanglement makes measurements of the parameter, $\theta$, more accurate than would be possible if the state were purely classical without any entanglement.
-To quantify this bound, we assume that the operator $\hat{A}$ is a sum over local operators defined at each site of the system $\hat{A}=\sum_{i=1}^N\hat{A}_i$, and we denote the maximum and minimum eigenvalues of $\hat{A}_i$ as $a_{i,\text{max}}$ and $a_{i,\text{min}}$ respectively.
-If the QFI satisfies
+This bound is typically computed by assuming that the operator $\hat{A}$ is a sum over local operators defined at each site of the system $\hat{A}=\sum_{i=1}^N\hat{A}_i$.
+If we denote the maximum and minimum eigenvalues of $\hat{A}_i$ as $a_{i,\text{max}}$ and $a_{i,\text{min}}$ respectively and if the QFI satisfies

 then the state $\rho$ is guaranteed to have $(m+1)$-partite entanglement.
 The left-hand side of the inequality in Eq.~\eqref{eq:nQFI} is referred to as the normalized QFI (nQFI).